Oleksandra2020/pneumonia_detection/README.md

 Although the results are quite good, there are also limitations.
 In most cases it is not allowed to use patient’s history, so the detection has to be made only through X-ray images.
 Second, mostly only the frontal X-rays are being used, while having lateral view available, too, improves accuracy of the model.

-## Current results
+## Results

-For now pretrained ResNet-50 and DenseNet-121 have been used for pneumonia classification based on Chest X-ray images dataset ([link](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia)) with around 5 thousand X-ray images present for training.
+I used pretrained ResNet-50, DenseNet-121 and VGG-16 for pneumonia classification based on Chest X-ray images dataset ([link](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia)) with around 5 thousand X-ray images present for training.
 The dataset is imbalanced with 3875 pneumonia images and 1341 normal images.
 Therefore, weighted loss is used.

-The accurracy for ResNet-50 is 62.5% and for DenseNet-121 is 88.6%.
+Results for:

+- ResNet-50:

+test Loss: 0.3232 Acc: 0.8814

+test Precision: 0.8990

+test Recall: 0.9128

+- DenseNet-121:

+test Loss: 0.2722 Acc: 0.8958

+test Precision: 0.9114

+test Recall: 0.9231

+- VGG16:

+test Loss: 0.6113 Acc: 0.8478

+test Precision: 0.8792

+test Recall: 0.8769

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)